shuklabhay/stereo-sample-gan/paper/main.md

 [show amp data vs loudness data spectrogram]

 Generated audio representaions are a tensor of the same shape with values between -1 and 1.
 This data is scaled to be between -120 and 40, then passed into an exponential function converting the data back to "amplitudes" and finally noise gated.
-This amplitude information is then passed into a griffin-lim phase reconstruction algorithm [3] and finally converted to an audio format.
+This amplitude information is then passed into a griffin-lim phase reconstruction algorithm[3] and finally converted to an audio format.

 ## Implementation

-### Model Architecture
+The model itself is is a standard DCGAN model[1] with 9 Convolution Transpose layers in the Generator and 9 Convolution layers in the Discriminator.
+There are two variations between this work's implementation of a DCGAN and the standard DCGAN.
+First, this approach uses an upsampling layer at the end of the end of the generator to reshape the generated values from (512, 512) to (176, 257), frames of audio by frequency bins.
+Frames by frequency bins are also upscaled to (512, 512) at the begining of the Discriminator phase.
+The Discriminatoe phase also includes a Phase Shuffle Layer after every convolution, as used in WaveGAN[2], meant to shuffle the phase of outputs and prevent learning to create random periodic values.

-### Training
+This model is trained

 ## Results